 Drop-off gently-used clothing anytime we are open.
 Your donation is tax-deductible, and we will provide you with a receipt.

-Items should be in season, gently used, stain and odor-free (such as cigarette smoke)
+Items should be in season, gently used, stain and odor-free.

 If the item has small parts, ALL parts must be included.